-Most people don’t get a premium bill from Medicare because they get their Medicare Part B (Medical Insurance) premium deducted automatically from their Social Security benefit payment (or Railroad Retirement Board benefit payment).
+Most people don’t get a premium bill from Medicare because they get their Medicare Part B (Medical Insurance) Medicare premiums deducted automatically from their Social Security benefit payment (or Railroad Retirement Board benefit payment).

-If you don’t get benefits from Social Security (or the Railroad Retirement Board), you’ll get a premium bill from Medicare.
-If you pay for Medicare Part B only, you’ll get a bill every 3 months, however if you pay for Medicare Part A and/or Part D, you’ll receive a bill every month.
+If you don’t get benefits from Social Security (or the Railroad Retirement Board RRB), you’ll get a Medicare premium payments bill from Medicare easy pay.
+If you pay for Medicare Part B premium only, you’ll get your Medicare Part B premium monthly premium bill every 3 months, however if you pay for Medicare Part A hospital insurance and/or Part D, you’ll receive your Medicare bill every month.

-Part D IRMAA.
-Most people don’t get a bill from Medicare because they get these premiums deducted automatically from their Social Security (or Railroad Retirement Board) benefit.)
+Most people don’t get a monthly premium bill from Medicare because they get these premiums deducted automatically from their Social Security (or Railroad Retirement Board) benefit.)

-What is IRMAA?
-An extra amount you pay in addition to your Part D plan premium, if your income is above a certain amount.
+An extra amount you pay in addition to your Medicare Part D prescription drug coverage plan premium, if your income is above a certain amount.